Objective: Antarctic Kayaking in the Southern Ocean

 Distance: 5.26 miles

 From the north of Penguin Island, the team circumnavigates the perimeter of the isle in a clockwise manner.
-The five kayaks pass a mega-iceberg and marvel at its deep blue bands.
-The low-slung perch of the kayak offers a unique perspective of the giant elephant seals resting on the rocky promontories.
-Off in the distance, a forceful gushing sound is detected.
-The colossal exhalations become louder and more distinct.
-Then, within 20 feet from our bow, an endangered Southern Right Whale approaches the group and shoots a V-shaped spray from its blowhole.
+Our five kayaks pass a mega-iceberg and stare at its deep blue stripes.
+The low-slung kayak offers a unique perspective of the giant elephant seals resting on the rocky promontories.
+Off in the distance, we hear a strong gushing sound.
+The heavy breathing becomes louder and more distinct.
+Then, only 20 feet from our bow, an endangered Southern Right Whale sends a V-shaped spray from its blowhole.

 Penguin Island is our first chance to set foot on the continent of Antarctica.
-On shore, you notice giant whale skeletons left by whalers long ago.
-There are large colonies of chinstap and gentoo penguins.
+On shore, you notice giant whale skeletons left by whalers from long ago.
+There are large colonies of chinstrap and gentoo penguins.
 Many of them are marching up the penguin highway.
-You don’t expect that there would be so many colors (reds, greens, grays, blues), textures (rocks, water, mountains), and smells (mainly penguin guano).
-It’s much more than the vanilla visions of flat white expanses.
+There are so many colors (reds, greens, grays, blues), textures (rocks, water, mountains), and smells (mainly penguin guano).
+It is much more than the vanilla visions of flat white expanses.
 At the top is the large red cinder cone of Deacon Peak that takes half an hour to walk up.

 Paradise Harbor: Mainland of Antarctica